Noway-code/watch-some-birds/README.md

 ---
 Non-commerical personal project to have a bird feeder with a bulit in Raspberry Pi4 camera and object detection.
 Built with limited LLM usage (as you should for personal projects)

+intent
 --
-**Intent**:
 I just really love birdwatching and the area I'm in is great for it.
 The only problem is I'm never around!

 basically boils down to:
 - Side project to keep my love of coding alive outside of just coding for work.